Instructor: Jen Blood

 REGISTER ONLINE WITH PAYPAL

-The MWPA is proud to offer one full scholarship to this workshop.
+The MWPA is proud to offer one full scholarship to this workshop for members-only.
 Scholarships are awarded on a combination of need and merit.
-Application Due in the MWPA office on February 6 at 9:00 a.m.
+Application Due in the MWPA office on April 9 at 9:00 a.m.

 → MORE INFORMATION